-- help learners to focus on positive social behaviour - increase the likelihood that students will use the expected behaviours and skills in the future - decrease unexpected behaviour and reduce the need for corrective responses - enhance self-esteem and build an internal focus of control.
+- help adults and learners to focus on positive social behaviour - increase the likelihood that students will use the expected behaviours and skills in the future - decrease unexpected behaviour and reduce the need for corrective responses - enhance self-esteem and build an internal focus of control.

 Prevention Early Intervention Targeted/Individualised Responses to recognise and reinforce positive, inclusive and safe behaviour Responses to minor inappropriate behaviour are teacher managed.
-Responses to behaviours of concern are executive managed PBL Behaviour expectations are taught through a weekly PBL lesson with a focus setting and referred to regularly.
-Teachers model PBL expectations and provide opportunities for practice.
-Encourage self-regulation through emotional regulation visuals, calm corner, break, drink of water or a walk and talk.
-Contact office to seek help from executive straight away if there is a risk.
-Otherwise notify student's stage executive ASAP and before the end of the school day.
-Verbal and non-verbal specific positive feedback Acknowledges students displaying PBL expectations.
-Use indirect responses including proximity, signals, non-verbal cues, ignore, attend, praise, redirect with specific corrective feedback.
-Executive/CT to take immediate steps to restore safety and return the situation to calm by using appropriate strategies such as: redirecting to another area or activity, providing reassurance or offering choices.
+Responses to behaviours of concern are executive managed Behaviour expectations are taught and referred to regularly.
+Teachers model behaviours and provide opportunities for practice.
+Students are acknowledged for meeting school-wide expectations and rules.
+1. Refer to school-wide expectations and/or emotional regulation visuals and/or supports so that the student can self-regulate.
+1. Contact office to seek help from executive straight away if there is a risk.
+Otherwise notify student's supervisor or executive ASAP and before the end of the school day.
+2. Verbal and non-verbal specific positive feedback is paired with a positive, tangible reinforcer in a school-wide continuum for acknowledging expected behaviour.
+2. Use indirect responses including proximity, signals, nonverbal cues, ignore, attend, praise, redirect with specific corrective feedback.
+2. Executive/CT to take immediate steps to restore safety and return the situation to calm by using appropriate strategies such as: redirecting to another area or activity, providing reassurance or offering choices.
 Incident review and planning is scheduled for a later time, determined by the context and nature of the incident.
-Green PBL Tickets Free and frequent reinforcers of students displaying PBL expectations.
-Tickets are put into class box.
-1 ticket per class chosen out at fortnightly assembly and win a \$5 canteen voucher.
+3. Tangible reinforcers include those that are: free and frequent moderate and intermittent significant and infrequent Intermittent and infrequent reinforcers are recorded on School Bytes 3.
 Use direct responses e.g. rule reminder, re-teach, provide choice, scripted interventions, student conference.
 Students have an opportunity to meet the classroom/playground behaviour expectation before low-level consequence is applied.
-Executive collects information and reviews the incident from multiple perspectives to determine next steps.
-Executive to record incident on Sentral and contact parent/carer by message, email or phone.
+3. Executive collects information and reviews the incident from multiple perspectives to determine next steps.
+Executive to record incident on School Bytes and contact parent/carer by email or phone.
 Executive/principal may consider further action e.g., formal caution or suspension.
-Certificates Students' positive behaviour is rewarded at fortnightly assemblies via merit, commendation and principal awards.
-These are given points to earn bronze, silver, gold and platinum behaviour levels and special PBL prizes.
-Communication and Referral Teacher records on Sentral by the end of the school day.
+4. Social emotional learning lessons are taught (PBL and Life Skills GO) weekly.
+4. Teacher records on School Bytes by the end of the school day.
 Monitor and inform family if repeated.
-For some incidents, referral made to the school's anti-racism contact officer (ARCO), school counsellor or Learning and Support Team.
-Refer to the school's Learning and Support Team considering current and previous behaviour data.
+For some incidents, referral is made to the school's anti-racism contact officer (ARCO) or anti-bullying coordinator.
+4. Refer to the school's Learning and Support Team considering current and previous behaviour data.
 Other actions may include completing a risk assessment and/or collaboratively developing a behaviour support/response plan.
-PBL End of Term Rewards Day If students have 2 or less negative Sentral entries, no suspensions or formal cautions, they will be invited to: Term 1: Pool Party Term 2: Movies Term 3: Ten Pin Bowling Term 4: Green Valley Farm Visit Life Skills Go Students engage in daily emotional check-in which teaches important 'Social emotional learning'.
-Student data is reviewed and trends responded to with necessary support.

-Teacher/parent contact Teacher/parent contact Teacher/parent contact Positive contact home Teacher contact through phone calls home, emails or other appropriate tools are used to communicate student effort to meet expectations.
-Teacher contacts parents by message, phone or email when a range of corrective responses have not been successful.
+Teacher/parent contact Teacher/parent contact Teacher/parent contact Teacher contact through the parent portal or phone calls home are used to communicate student effort to meet expectations.
+Recognition awards for positive individual and class behaviour are given at fortnightly school assemblies.
+Teacher contacts parents by phone when a range of corrective responses have not been successful.
 Individual planning and referral to Learning Support Team may be discussed.
 Parent/carer contact is made by school executive to discuss any support and behaviour responses, including referral to the LST, school counsellor, outside agencies or Team Around a School.